-In 2015 Richard Gafney and his wife, Adrienne, were raising their four-year-old son, Sebastian, and excitedly anticipating the birth of their second child, as Adrienne was five months pregnant.
+In 2015 Richard Gafney and his wife, Adrienne, were raising their four-year-old son, Sebastian, and excitedly anticipating the birth of their second child.

 Things were going well until one January day, when Richard was riding his bike to work, he was struck by both a bus and dump truck, causing severe lower-leg trauma.